nimblecrm/api-docs/docs/responses.rst

     Outdated field, used to contain last metadata modification timestamp.
 Now for this purposes used E-Tag mechanism.

-.. _contact-list:
+.. _contact-list-response:

 Contact list
 ------------
-Contact list request is similar to :ref:`contact-details`.
-It have the same key with resources, :ref:`described here <contact-resources>`.
+Contact list request is similar to :ref:`contact-details-response`.
+It have the same key with resources, :ref:`described here <contact-resources-response>`.
 Difference is in ``meta`` key value.
 For contact listing it returns pagination details.

 .. code-block:: javascript